 5 Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you?—unless indeed you are disqualified.
 6 But I trust that you will know that we are not disqualified.

 The Corinthians put Paul to the test about the genuineness of his apostleship.
-Now he turns the table on them; he puts them to the test.
+Now he turned the tables on them; he put them to the test.

 as to whether you are in the faith [the Christian faith, the objective doctrinal faith].